tangentyh/notes-of-tan/docs/backend/java/javaConcurrency.md

      - `boolean tryAcquire(int permits)`
      - `boolean tryAcquire(int permits, long timeout, TimeUnit unit)`
      - `boolean tryAcquire(long timeout, TimeUnit unit)`
-   - underlying implementation — `AbstractQueuedSynchronizer::compareAndSetState`
+   - underlying implementation — `AbstractQueuedSynchronizer`

-1. `java.util.concurrent.CountDownLatch` — Allows a set of threads to wait until a count has been decremented to 0, and the count cannot be increased
+1. `java.util.concurrent.CountDownLatch` — allows a set of threads to wait until a count has been decremented to 0, and the count cannot be increased
    - constructor — `CountDownLatch(int count)`
-   - `void await()` — Causes the current thread to wait until the latch has counted down to zero and return immediately upon subsequent call, unless the thread is interrupted
+   - `void await()` — causes the current thread to wait until the latch has counted down to zero and return immediately upon subsequent call, unless the thread is interrupted
      `boolean await(long timeout, TimeUnit unit)`
    - `void countDown()` — decrements the count of the latch, releasing all waiting threads if the count reaches zero
    - `long getCount()`
-   - underlying implementation — `AbstractQueuedSynchronizer::compareAndSetState`
+   - underlying implementation — `AbstractQueuedSynchronizer`

-1. `java.util.concurrent.CyclicBarrier` — Allows a set of threads to wait until a predefined count of them has reached a common barrier, and then optionally executes a barrier action, and the count is reset
+1. `java.util.concurrent.CyclicBarrier` — allows a set of threads to wait until a predefined count of them has reached a common barrier, and then optionally executes a barrier action, and the count is reset
-   - all-or-none — If a thread leaves a barrier point prematurely and exceptionally, all other threads waiting at that barrier point will also leave abnormally via `BrokenBarrierException` (or `InterruptedException` if they too were interrupted at about the same time)
+   - all-or-none — if a thread leaves a barrier point prematurely and exceptionally, all other threads waiting at that barrier point will also leave abnormally via `BrokenBarrierException` (or `InterruptedException` if they too were interrupted at about the same time)
    - constructors
      - `CyclicBarrier(int parties)`
      - `CyclicBarrier(int parties, Runnable barrierAction)`
-   - `int await()` — Waits until all parties have invoked `await` on this barrier, returns the arrival index of that thread at the barrier
+   - `int await()` — waits until all parties have invoked `await` on this barrier, returns the arrival index of that thread at the barrier
      `int await(long timeout, TimeUnit unit)`
    - `int getNumberWaiting()`
    - `int getParties()` — the number of parties required to trip this barrier